-This presentation is designed to bring law enforcement officers (especially those assigned to a school setting) up to speed about their role in preventing and responding to teen technology misuse.
-The presentation will define and provide examples of cyberbullying and discuss promising strategies for school-based law enforcement officers to mitigate inappropriate online behaviors.
-It will also describe many of the online environments popular among adolescents today and strategies to ensure they are used safely and responsibly.
-Research we have conducted with the National Association of School Resource Officers (NASRO) and the Federal Bureau of Investigation (FBI) will be discussed.
-Specifically, we’ve surveyed over 1,500 law enforcement officers about their perceptions of when the police should intervene in cyberbullying and sexting incidents.
-Relevant case law and specific state legislation will be summarized so that officers have a better sense of what to do when they confront cyberbullying and sexting.
+This presentation is designed to bring law enforcement officers (especially those assigned to a school setting) up to speed about their role in responding social media misuse and abuse among youth.
+The presentation will define and provide examples of cyberbullying, sexting, digital dating abuse, sextortion, digital self-harm, and related issues, and discuss the role of the police (either school-based or community-based) in preventing and responding to these inappropriate online behaviors.
+It will also describe many of the online environments popular among adolescents today and convey strategies to promote positive, responsible interactions on those platforms.
+Research we have conducted with the National Association of School Resource Officers (NASRO) and the Federal Bureau of Investigation (FBI) also will be discussed.
+Relevant case law, specific state legislation, and investigation and intervention strategies will be covered so that officers have a clearer sense of what to do when they confront these issues.

-Key issues discussed: emerging websites and apps; digital footprint tracking; federal case law; state statutes; police response
+Key issues discussed: emerging websites and apps; digital evidence; federal case law; state statutes; police response; investigations; prevention strategies; how best to work with schools and families; connecting with youth to promote positive participation online

 (60-90 minutes – or longer)